MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 ## Presence in Outlook

-Teams presence in Outlook is supported in Outlook 2013 and later.
+Teams presence in Outlook is supported on the Outlook 2013 desktop app and later.
 To learn more about presence in Teams, see [User presence in Teams](presence-admins.md).

 ## Storage